qafny/qaskell/qaskell-submission/artifact/README.md

 ## Type Inference

-Type Inference with `𝜆𝑥 : Int.𝑥`
+Type inference with `𝜆𝑥 : Int.𝑥`

 ### Type Inference - Classical

-Haskell solution can be run as follows:
+The Haskell solution can be run as follows:

         $ cabal run qaskell -- infer classical

-Or if you prefer to use a REPL, and test other expressions
+Or if you prefer to use a REPL and test other expressions:

         $ cabal repl